diodechain/website/_posts/2019-05-06-introducing-proof-of-stakework.md

 Vitalik Buterin offers [two possible solutions](https://blog.ethereum.org/2014/07/05/stake/) to the ‘nothing at stake’ problem.

 1. Penalize those who voted on more than one version of the chain.
 2. Penalize those who voted on the ‘wrong’ block whether they double-voted or not.

 Various other projects are attempting to solve this problem, like [Peercoin](http://wiki.peercointalk.org/index.php?title=Peerunity), [NXT](https://nxtwiki.org/wiki/Whitepaper:Nxt), and Daniel Larimer’s [Transactions as POS](https://bravenewcoin.com/assets/Uploads/TransactionsAsProofOfStake10.pdf).
 However, none entirely solve the problem that the same coin can be staked on multiple chain versions.

 In [part 3](https://medium.com/p/672a3d413501) Sharma details the ‘Long Range Attacks’ which is arguably a more severe vulnerability to POS.

-# Proof-Of-StakeWork<sup>TM</sup>
+### Proof-Of-StakeWork<sup>&trade;</sup>

-[Diode](https://diode.io/), a blockchain developed for industrial IoT applications, combined some of the most desirable attributes of both POW and POS to create Proof-of-StakeWork<sup>TM</sup>.
+[Diode](https://diode.io/), a blockchain developed for industrial IoT applications, combined some of the most desirable attributes of both POW and POS to create Proof-of-StakeWork<sup>&trade;</sup>.

 Proof-of-StakeWork is, at its core, a POW protocol but also employs POS economics to allow miners to grow their mining operation by reinvesting the block reward instead of having to buy more hardware and consume more electricity.

-Proof-of-StakeWork<sup>TM</sup> defends against 51% attacks without the expense and environmental impact of POW mining.
+Proof-of-StakeWork<sup>&trade;</sup> defends against 51% attacks without the expense and environmental impact of POW mining.
 But at the same time, doesn’t have the ‘Nothing at stake’ vulnerability because miners can only mine one blockchain at a time.

-Diode’s Proof-of-StakeWork<sup>TM  </sup>is a more fair and inclusive protocol than [DPoS](https://hackernoon.com/what-is-delegated-proof-of-stake-897a2f0558f9) (Delegated Proof-of-Stake).
+Diode’s Proof-of-StakeWork<sup>&trade;</sup> is a more fair and inclusive protocol than [DPoS](https://hackernoon.com/what-is-delegated-proof-of-stake-897a2f0558f9) (Delegated Proof-of-Stake).
 DPoS was developed to address the scaling issues with PoS.
 DPoS does not allow everyone in the network to vote on which blocks should be validated.
 Instead, for the sake of speed and efficiency, the network delegates a small number of ‘trusted’ elites to do the validation and those ‘trusted elites’ tend to keep most of the rewards for themselves.
-With Proof-of-StakeWork<sup>TM</sup>, community members don’t have to be industry insiders or own millions of dollars worth of coins to participate and share in the block reward.
+With Proof-of-StakeWork<sup>&trade;</sup>, community members don’t have to be industry insiders or own millions of dollars worth of coins to participate and share in the block reward.

 Most importantly Proof-of-StakeWork gives miners a choice and empowers them to decide which growth model works best for their mining operation.
 Some may feel that they have an advantage in the development and procurement of advanced mining hardware or may have access to low -cost electricity.
 While others in the community may feel more comfortable growing their operation by reinvesting their block rewards into an increased stake.
 Either approach or even a combination of the two can make you successful with Diode.

-For these reasons and more, we believe Proof-of-StakeWork<sup>TM</sup> is the next logical evolution toward a more perfect blockchain protocol that works for everyone in the community.
+For these reasons and more, we believe Proof-of-StakeWork<sup>&trade;</sup> is the next logical evolution toward a more perfect blockchain protocol that works for everyone in the community.
 To learn more please join us on this exciting journey and follow us on Twitter and Telegram and sign up for our mailing list.